-The Pharmacy Technician program recently purchased a new piece of technology called PACMED which will allow students to have hands on experience with an automated medication packaging system.
+The Pharmacy Technician program invested in new technology called PACMED which will allow students to have hands on experience with an automated medication packaging system.
 Students will be able to fill unit dose and multi dose packages for patients using the state of the art technology which is commonly used in hospitals and community pharmacies.

 The dispensing lab introduces students to the basic concepts in dispensing.
 Students must interpret prescriptions, translate Latin abbreviations, calculate quantities for dispensing, interpret the directions for use and dispense the medication.
 The lab provides experience in the fundamentals of drug dispensing.

 Using current pharmacy computer software, students practice entering and modifying patient information, prescriber information, select appropriate medications and generate labels and hardcopies for dispensing.
 Each student works independently.
 Labs are capped at 12 students and each student has a computer to work on.
 Blister packaging for long-term care is also practiced.

 In this lab, students gain hands on experience preparing a variety of external and internal pharmaceutical products.
 Accuracy in measurement using torsion balances, electronic balances, and graduated cylinders is emphasized.
 Each student is provided with a lab kit containing all the necessary equipment.
 Students make their own cream product from basic chemicals.

 This hospital dispensing lab introduces the student to the methods of drug distribution in hospitals.
 Students work with traditional and unit dose methods of distribution.
 Emergency drug boxes, monitoring fridge temperatures and inventory management are also completed.